modyo/ym4r_gm/README.md

 To add new markers in RJS (if the clusterer has been declared globally with overlay_global_init), you should do this:
 >	page << raw(clusterer.add_marker(marker,description))
 In this case, the *:description* passed to the GMarker contructor will not be taken into account.
-Only the +description+ passed in the call to +add_marker+ will.
+Only the *description* passed in the call to +add_marker+ will.

 ### GeoRss Overlay
 An group of markers taken from a Rss feed containing location information in the W3C basic geo (WGS83 lat/lon) vocabulary and in the Simple GeoRss format.
 See http://georss.org for more details.
 The support for GeoRss relies on the MGeoRSS library by Mikel Maron (http://brainoff.com/gmaps/mgeorss.html), although a bit modified, mostly to have the GeoRssOverlay respect the GOverlay API.
 It has also been enhanced by Andrew Turner who added support for the GeoRss Simple format.